JameDevOfficial/LuckyLua/README.md

 (This is not the recommended way to do!
 Only if you can't run it on your console.)

 1. Clone the project on [Replit](https://replit.com/@JameDev1/LuckyLua-Replit-clone?v=1#README.md)
-2. Make sure the lua environment exists (if not tell the agent to set it up)
+2. Make sure the lua environment exists (if not tell the agent to set it up, but normally it exists)
 3. Run in your console

 I am not providing any support for the replit version, since this is the least recommended way to run the programm.